jdkondratenko/StackAssistantBot/README.md

 If text was not clasified as programming-related, bot answers with some small-talk provided using ChatterBot library.

 Otherwise bot answers with most appropriate link to StackOverflow discussion.

+This code is a final project for Coursera course "Natural Language Processing".